 Sean Grant is a behavioral and social scientist and Laura S. Hamilton is associate director of RAND Education at the nonprofit, nonpartisan RAND Corporation.

-This commentary originally appeared on CASEL on December 13, 2017.
+This commentary originally appeared on The Measuring SEL Blog on December 13, 2017.
 Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.